 Secondly, while Audible overall offers many benefits for its price, it is not the only audiobook service in town.
 And sometimes, a different subscription fits my needs better.

 For example, at times when money’s tight and Audible Premium Plus has become too expensive, I have primarily bought Amazon Whispersync deals.
-They are excellent if you want to continue listening to one or two audiobooks a month but get them for less than $8 (compared to an Audible membership that costs us $14.95 on average).
+They are excellent if you want to continue listening to one or two audiobooks a month, but they often cost $7.50 or less (compared to an Audible membership that costs us $14.95 on average).

 If you want to cancel Audible because you want to listen to more than one audiobook per month, you could look into Kindle Unlimited or take a closer look at Audible Plus.

-But I have also eyeballed my Audible subscription because of Audible’s questionable treatment of authors and I like spending my money on smaller companies instead of Amazon.
+But I have also side-eyed my Audible subscription because Audible doesn’t always treat authors fairly (more about this below), and I like spending my money at smaller companies instead of Amazon.

 Over the years, I have canceled my Audible subscriptions so many times, for so many reasons.